A350 Melksham bypass

 Based on survey data collected in 2017, approximately 40% of all traffic entering or leaving Melksham on the A350 via Beanacre is through-traffic, with the remaining 60% starting or ending its journey in Melksham.
 Of the 40% through-traffic, approximately 25% are north-south movements.

 In October 2019 the Council completed a localised capacity enhancement at Farmers Roundabout on the A350 at Melksham.
-This has improved traffic flow at this location, but limitations with other sections of the route, and the prospect of further housing development and traffic growth, requires consideration of a comprehensive, strategic solution to this section of the A350.
+This has improved traffic flow at this location, but limitations with other sections of the route, and the prospect of further housing development and traffic growth in the corridor, requires consideration of a comprehensive, strategic solution to this section of the A350.

 The key issues that need to be addressed (now and for the future) include: